 III.D.
-Indicators of Residential Status and Interview Type (r#dresid and r#dresidIml)
+Indicators of Residential Status and Interview Type (r#dresid and r#dresidImI)

-To facilitate creation of appropriate analytic samples, NHATS provides users with a summary indicator of residence and interview type in each round (r#dresid).
+NHATS provides users with a summary indicator of residence and interview type in each round (r#dresid).
 This summary indicator reflects residential status, whether the SP and/or FQ interviews were completed, and starting in Round 2 deceased SPs.
 The indicator is constructed from the final interview status codes, information in the FQ, and for those in residential care but missing an FQ, from non-released information on address.
 Thus, the residence indicators are the best source of information on where the SP lives.